See How a Smile Grows with the Best Dentists in Indianapolis at Meridian Dental Center

 As they get older and more independent, your children will want to be in charge of their toothbrush.
 Supervise brushing until you are confident your child can perform the routine without intervention.
 You may need to provide pointers and reminders for best practices.
 These will quickly become habits they hold for life.

 Most children lose their first tooth around age 6.
-If you have any concerns or questions about losing teeth, space or care for incoming permanent teeth, ask your dentist.
-Your pediatric dentist monitors your oral health just like your pediatrician does a well-check every year.
-Visit your Indianapolis dentists regularly to stay current on developing health issues and growth.
+If you have any concerns or questions about losing teeth, space or care for incoming permanent teeth, ask our team at Meridian Dental Center.
+We monitor their oral health just like their pediatrician does a well-check every year.
+We encourage parents bring their kids for their routine appointments every six months to the best dentists in Indianapolis.
+Call our office today at (317) 926-5467 to schedule the best date and time for the family's visit today.